 Are there any reported side effects of Bright Light Therapy?

+There are no known major side effects from Light Therapy.
+It can be used in conjunction with anti-depressant medication and other psychological therapies.
 Side effects are generally uncommon but include decreased sleep, dry mouth, nausea, headache, weakness and fatigue.
-These symptoms are transitory and can usually be managed by reducing the duration of the light therapy to 15-20 minutes or adjusting the distance from the light box.
+These symptoms are transitory and can usually be managed by reducing the duration of the light therapy from 30 to 15 minutes or adjusting the distance from the light box.
 In rare cases, if you have bipolar disorder, you might switch from depression to mania.

-Please contact me if you’d like an assessment for Wake and Light Therapy.
+Please contact me if through my firstname.lastname@example.org you’d like an assessment for Wake and Light Therapy.